STAR IDAZ Approach

 Gap analysis summary

-A first workshop as a short course during the National Mastitis Regional Meeting in Ghent in August 2024.
-The outputs of the workshop will be used to commence development of research roadmap(s) for mastitis.
+A first workshop was held as a short course during the National Mastitis Regional Meeting in Ghent in August 2024.
+It brought together experts to identify priorities and knowledge gaps, and its outcomes laid the groundwork for developing mastitis research roadmaps.

 Projects